icecoldlilly/bitcoinbook-notes/notes/chapter_05.md

 - BIP-39 defines the creation of a mnemonic code and seed, which we describe here in nine steps.

-- Mnemonic words are generated automatically by the wallet using the standardized process defined in BIP-39
+- Mnemonic words are generated automatically by the wallet using the standardized process defined in BIP-39 _Technical details:_
 - The mnemonic words represent entropy with a length of 128 to 256 bits.

 - used to derive a longer (512-bit) seed

 - use of the key-stretching function PBKDF2.

-- deterministic wallet and derive its keys.

 - two parameters: the mnemonic and a salt.

-- salt

 - make it difficult to build a lookup table enabling a brute-force attack

-- salt has another purpose

-- additional security factor protecting the seed
+- salt has another purpose: additional security factor protecting the seed

-- allows the introduction of a passphrase

-- PBKDF2 key-stretching function is the

-- mnemonic

-- salt is composed of the string constant "mnemonic" concatenated with an optional user-supplied passphrase string
+- allows the introduction of a passphrase: salt is composed of the string constant "mnemonic" concatenated with an optional user-supplied passphrase string

+_How does the function work?_

 - PBKDF2 stretches the mnemonic and salt parameters using 2048 rounds of hashing with the HMAC-SHA512 algorithm,